DennisTockan/be-nc-news/README.md

 ## Technologies & Development Tools
 ### Technologies Used:
-- JavaScript
+- JavaScript - Used for server-side and client-side scripting.
-- HTML
+- HTML - Markup language for creating web pages.
-- CSS
+- CSS - Styling language for designing the user interface.
-- PostgreSQL
+- PostgreSQL - Relational database for data storage.
-- React (with hooks)
+- React (with hooks) - JavaScript library for building the frontend.
-- Axios
+- Axios - HTTP client for making API requests.
-- Material UI
+- Material UI - UI framework for building a modern and responsive user interface.

 ### Development tools
-- VS Code
+- VS Code - Code editor for development.
-- Git
+- Git - Version control system for tracking changes.
-- Github
+- Github - Platform for hosting and collaborating on code.
-- Insomnia
+- Insomnia - API testing tool for debugging and testing API endpoints.
 <br>